ploomber/ploomber/README.rst

 1. **Jupyter integration**.
 When you open your notebooks, Ploomber will automatically inject a new cell with the location of your input files, as inferred from your ``upstream`` variable.
+If you open a Python or R script, it will be converted to a notebook on the fly.

 2. **Incremental builds**.
-Ploomber speeds up execution by skipping tasks whose source hasn't changed.
+Speed up execution by skipping tasks whose source code hasn't changed.

 3. **Pipeline testing**.
-Run tests upon task execution to verify your output data has the right properties (e.g. values within expected range).
+Run tests upon task execution to verify that the output data has the right properties (e.g. values within expected range).

 4. **Pipeline tnspection**.
 Start an interactive session with